 If a dismissive avoidant can conveniently ‘forget” this traumatic part of their life, what are the chances that a dismissive avoidant ex is sitting with their feelings trying to understand why the break-up happened, let alone drowning in nostalgia?

 The point I’m making here is that dismissive avoidants reach out when they’re ready to, and come back because they want to, and not because they’ve processed the break-up or because you gave them enough time to eventually feel nostalgia, begin “longing” for you.
-Feeling that they control their experience is very important to a dismissive avoidant’s sense of independence and security.
+Feeling that they control their experience is very important to a dismissive avoidant’s sense of independence and security and longing for anyone undermines a dismissive avoidants sense of independence.